alibaba/testable-mock/docs/en-us/doc/use-mock.md

 Based on the above information, `TestableMock` has designed a minimalist mock mechanism.
 Unlike the common mock tools that uses **class** as the definition granularity of mocking, and repeats the description of mock behavior in each test case, `TestableMock` allows each business class (class under test) to be associated with a set of reusable collection of mock methods (carried by the mock container class), following the principle of "convention over configuration", and mock method replacement will automatically happen when the specified method in the test class match an invocation in the class under test.

 > In summary, there are two simple rules:
-> - Mock non-constructive method, copy the original method definition to the mock class, add a `@MockMethod` annotation
+> - Mock non-constructive method, copy the original method definition to the mock class, add a `@MockInvoke` annotation
-> - Mock construction method, copy the original method definition to the mock class, replace the return value with the constructed type, the method name is arbitrary, and add a `@MockContructor` annotation
+> - Mock construction method, copy the original method definition to the mock class, replace the return value with the constructed type, the method name is arbitrary, and add a `@MockNew` annotation

 The detail mock method definition convention is as follows.